 We entered into a corporate services agreement with FNF (the corporate services agreement) pursuant to which FNF will provide us with certain specified backoffice services.
-The corporate services agreement was to continue in effect until the earlier of (i) the date on which the corporate services agreement was terminated by mutual agreement of Cannae and FNF and (ii) the third anniversary of the date on which the corporate services agreement (the Extension) with FNF that extended the corporate services agreement for two years until November 17, 2022 with automatic renewal on mutually agreeable terms for successive one-year periods thereafter.
+The corporate services agreement was to continue in effect until the earlier of (i) the date on which the corporate services agreement was terminated by mutual agreement of Cannae and FNF and (ii) the third anniversary of the date on which the corporate services agreement was entered into.
+On October 7, 2020, we entered into an Extension of Corporate Services Agreement (the Extension) with FNF that extended the corporate services agreement for two years until November 17, 2022 with automatic renewal on mutually agreeable terms for successive one-year periods thereafter.